-No additional ROW is required; therefore, the proposed project is exempt from the requirements of the Farmland Protection Policy Act (FPPA).
+No additional ROW is required for the proposed tolling of SH 121; therefore, the proposed project is exempt from the requirements of the Farmland Protection Policy Act (FPPA).
 No coordination with the Natural Resources Conservation Service (NRCS) is required.

 Floodplains